 If you wake up in the night, use deep breathing or other relaxation exercises to get back to sleep.
 If that doesn’t work, get up and do something relaxing until you’re sleepy again.

-If you’re having a hard time dealing with recurring dreams or ongoing stress, talk with a doctor or mental health professional.
-A qualified therapist can help you work through anxiety dreams.
+If you’re having a hard time dealing with recurring dreams or ongoing stress, talk with a doctor or licensed mental health professional.

 Dimitriu, who’s double board certified in psychiatry and sleep medicine, says dream content can be:

 - leftover remnants of the day’s thoughts and events